 This course will focus heavily on reading, and full copies of stories we will cover will be provided for students to read on their own.

-The first part of the class will focus on biographical information on the writer’s life and career, and will discuss why this writer has remained such a significant voice in American Literature.
+Biographical information on the writer’s life and career.
+We will discuss why this writer has remained such a significant voice in American Literature.

 One of the writer’s most famous short stories: “The Tell-Tale Heart,” and will discuss why this story has had such a lasting impact on American culture.

 The third part of the class will look closely at another one of the writer’s short stories, “The Masque of the Red Death,” and we will discuss common themes across this and other stories in the writer’s larger body of work.

 Although this course will only require reading of one short story, students are also encouraged to continue reading this longer novel on their own time.
 Links will be provided for free downloadable e-books of the work(s) that we will discuss.